ewanmct/COVID-care-homes/README.txt

 #
 # IN SHORT...
 #
-# 	The following R scripts generate the data to make the figures in the manuscript
+# 	The following R scripts generate the data for the figures in the manuscript
 #
 # 	- 3_CALIBRATION_FIXED_SEEDING.R
 # 	- 5_CREATE_BARPLOT_DATA.R